-Donor Value Year/s of Tenure Conditions General (continued) · Gowrie Scholarship Trust Fund \$3500 pa.
+Donor Value Year/s of Tenure Conditions General (continued) • Gowrie Scholarship Trust Fund \$3500 pa.
 Under special circumstances this may be increased.
 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
 Applications close with Registrar by 31 October.
 Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, health insurance, book and equipment and other allowances for travel and study in the USA 12 to 21 months Candidates must be: 1.
 Either members of the Commonwealth or a State Public Service or semi-government Authority.
 2. Either staff or graduate students at an Australian university.
 3. Individuals recommended for nomination by the Local Correspondents.
 The candidate will usually have an honours degree or equivalent, or an outstanding record of achievement, and be not more than 36 years of age.
-Applications close 15 August.
-The Rhodes Scholarship Approximately £3480 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens aged between 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
-Applications close in early September each year.
-Rothmans Fellowships Award \$17000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
+Applications close 31 August.
+The Rhodes Scholarship Approximately £3600 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens aged between 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
+Applications close in mid-September each year.
+Rothmans Fellowships Award†† \$20000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
 Applicants must have at least 3 years graduate experience in research.
 Applications close in July.
-Sam Cracknell Memorial Up to \$3000 pa See above under Undergraduate Scholar ships, General Applied Science Australian Pig Industry Research Committee Postgraduate Awards 1 year subject to satisfactory progress.
-Applications close 15 September Australian Wool Corporation Research Scholarship in Textile Technology \$7320 pg plug Renewable annually; maximum tenure of 2 years for a Masters candidate or 3 to 4 Applicants must be graduates in textile physics, textile chemistry, or textile engineering Australian Wool Corporation Research Scholarship in Wool and Pastoral Sciences \$7330 pa plus allowances years for a PhD degree.
-Applicants must be graduates in applied science, agricultural science or veterinary science Australian Meat Research Committee Award† 1-3 years, varies with course.
+Sam Cracknell Memorial Up to \$3000 pa See above under Undergraduate Scholar- ships, General Applied Science Australian Pig Industry Research Committee Postgraduate Awards 1 year subject to satisfactory progress.
+Applications close 31 August Australian Wool Corporation Research Scholarship in Textile Technology \$7616 pa plus Renewable annually; maximum tenure of 2 years for a Masters candidate or 3 to 4 Applicants must be graduates in textile physics, textile chemistry, or textile engineering Australian Wool Corporation Research Scholarship in Wool and Pastoral Sciences \$7616 pa plus allowances years for a PhD degree.
+Applicants must be graduates in applied science, agricultural science or veterinary science Australian Meat Research Committee Award† • 1-3 years, varies with course.
 Awarded for graduate study of the industry leading to the award of a diploma, or Masters or PhD degree.
 Applications close 31 July.

-^{}Application forms must be obtained from the Australian representative of the Fund, Mr L. T. Hinde, Reserve Bank of Australia, GPO Box 3947, Sydney, NSW 2001.
+^{}Application forms must be obtained from the Australian representative of the Fund, Mr J. T. Larkin, Department of Trade, Edmund Barton Building, Kings Avenue, Barton, ACT 2600.
 These must be submitted to the Registrar by 15 August.

-^{}Applications to Mr H. McCredie, Secretary of the NSW Committee, University of Sydney, NSW 2006.
+^{}Applications to The Honorary Secretary of the NSW Committee, University of Sydney, NSW 2006.

-^{}Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.
+^{††}Applications to the Secretary, Rothmans University Endowment Fund, University of Sydney, NSW 2006.